shutkanos/Db-Attribute/readme.md

 print(obj) # User(id=5, name='Alica')
 ```

-If Developer need recreated obj, he can call DbAttribute cls with id.
+If a developer needs to recreate an object, he can call DbAttribute cls with id.

 ```python
 obj = User(name='Ben', age=10, id=3) #insert obj to db